 Solution 1 – Install Nova Google Companion

-In order to get it, you’ll need to install a companion app that integrates with the launcher.
+To get it, you’ll need to install a companion app that integrates with the launcher.
 Now, Google doesn’t allow this app on the Play Store so you’ll need to download and install an APK.
 Once you’ve done that, the only thing remaining is to configure it in Nova Settings and that’s it.

 Follow these instructions to download and install Nova Google Companion: